Hagar253/Problem-Solving-JS/README.md

 > Not all solutions are originally mine — in some cases, I research and add optimized or alternative solutions from other sources for the purpose of learning, comparison, and improving my problem-solving skills.
 > Each solution included here helps me understand different approaches and patterns.

+> **Note about Codewars:**
+> I initially started solving problems on Codewars because I had heard it was an easy entry point.
+However, I found the problems too easy to help me grow significantly, so I switched focus to LeetCode to challenge myself with more algorithmic problems and improve my problem-solving skills.

 ## 🌐 Platforms